master-sato/C_Ginv/README.md

 * Works with almost any state equations of the form dx/dt=f(t,x,u).
 * Quick rise time and high convergence rate.
 * Constraints are not considered yet in Version 0.
-* Uses only numpy and no other special packages.
+* Uses only numpy, matplotlib, and time packages.
+No other special packages are required.

 ## Installation